Javier-Caballero-Info/personal_page_admin_crud_nodejs/README.md

 git remote add origin <your-git-path>
 ```

-## .babelrc
+## Babelrc

-Here you can specify the version of Nodejs that you want the code to compile to.
+Here you can specify the version of Nodejs (`.babelrc` file) that you want the code to compile to.

 ```json
 {